lpod/lpod-python/doc/level1.rst

-      (optional) step consists of appending a 'text' part to the new paragraph style; it can be accomplished, at the user's choice, either by copying a previously defined text style, or by explicitly defining new text properties, through the set_text_properties() method, belonging to the style class.
+      (optional) step consists of appending a 'text' part to the new paragraph style; it can be accomplished, at the user's choice, either by copying a previously defined text style, or by explicitly defining new text properties, through the set_properties() method (provided the style class) with the "area" option set to "text".

       Assuming that a "MyBlueText" text style has been defined according to the text style creation example above, the following sequence creates